 Getting Around London- Boris Bikes

 I’ve never rented a ‘Boris Bike’.
 They’re fondly named after London’s Mayor Boris Johnson, who has taken credit for developing the bike scheme .
 They’re officially called Santander Cycles.
 They’re only £2 to rent, but you do need a bank card to rent one of them.
 I include it here just so you are aware of them when you see the bike racks around London.
+I must say, most of the bikes looked in pretty good condition, so there mustn’t be many accidents.
+I think for those people that did have bicycle accidents they would be quite severe, especially with the sheer volume of traffic that resides in London.
+I imagine bicycle lawyers could have a field day if they received a case for an accident in London!

 Getting Around London- Walking